Altaholics Anonymous

 Repost on Stuns from Holy Hammers

-Posted by Reaper on 16 February, 2009
+Posted by Joel Unravelled on 16 February, 2009

 There is a school of thought that says anything that is stunned or crowd controlled isn’t doing damage to the party, it is therefore better to stun then DPS.